Here are some frequently asked questions that I tend to get about riding motorcycles.

+Here are some frequently asked questions that I tend to get about riding motorcycles.

     Why are there separate controls for the front and rear brake?

     This is a holdover from earlier days when it was simpler to make bikes with separate controls for the front and rear wheels), weight shifts are very pronounced.
 This makes braking a sometimes tricky affair, and being able to control the front and back separately can be advantageous, especially since motorcycles have such a short wheelbase and weight shifts are very pronounced.
 There are some bikes (mostly touring models) that have linked braking systems but it’s not the norm.

     Why are motorcycle headlights always on?

-For safety reasons.
-Daytime use of headlights is required by many U.S. states, and having the headlights on at all times increases a motorcycle’s visibility.
+    Daytime use of headlights is required by many U.S. states for safety reasons.
+Having the headlights on at all times increases a motorcycle’s visibility.

     Do I need a separate drivers license to operate a motorcycle?

     Yes.
-You can check the navigation menu here at startriding.com to see if we’ve got your state’s specific licensing requirements; otherwise consult your state’s motor vehicle authority for details.
+You can check the Getting Your Motorcycle License page to see if we’ve got your state’s specific licensing requirements; otherwise consult your state’s motor vehicle authority for details.

     Will a dealership let me test ride a motorcycle?

-Usually not, although a dealership here or there may do occasional demos (and of course they always require a valid motorcycle license and insurance).
+    Usually not, although some may do occasional demos of particular models (and of course they always require a valid motorcycle license and insurance).
 Sometimes at large events such as motorcycle shows there will be manufacturers sponsoring test rides, but otherwise there’s just too much risk involved for most dealerships to let people test ride bikes.

     What is this counter-steering stuff?